-Having entered the 2012 UCI Para-cycling World Track Championships without much fanfare, Simone Kennedy produced one of the most remarkable international debuts in recent history.
-The Sydney-based track star stunned her competition in Los Angeles, winning gold medals in the 500m time trial and 3km individual pursuit, announcing herself as a track cycling star.
+Having entered the 2012 UCI Para-cycling Track World Championships in Carson, USA without much fanfare, Simone Kennedy produced one of the most remarkable international debuts in recent history, with the Sydney-based Para-cyclist winning gold in the 500m time trial and 3km individual pursuit.

-While her teachers may have given her the push she needed to explore opportunities in Para-sport, she says it was watching the Beijing 2008 Paralympic Games as a 15-year-old that she set her heart on a career as an athlete.
-She recalls being inspired by not only those with the same disability type as hers, but by athletes with a higher level of impairment which gave her the confidence to join the Junior Development Program.
+While her teachers gave her the push she needed to explore opportunities in Para-sport, she says that it was while watching the 2008 Paralympic Games that she set her heart on a career in Paralympic sport.
+Simone recalls that seeing athletes with …Read More